Life At HKUMed

 Academic Advising

-Under the University-wide Academic Advising System, all HKUMed undergraduate students are paired with an Academic Adviser.
-This one-on-one adviser-advisee relationship lasts for the entire period of study, aiming to provide students with support in the pursuit of their academic, career and life goals.
-Through the process, our students are empowered to think critically, explore available options, evaluate the progress towards their own goals, and take personal responsibility for decision-making with the guidance of teachers and academic advisers.
+Every undergraduate student at HKUMed is paired with an Academic Adviser.
+This adviser-advisee relationship lasts for the entire period of study, with the aim of providing the necessary support for your academic, career and life pursuits.
+These changes empower our students to think critically, explore available options, evaluate their progress and take personal responsibility for decision-making.

 Accommodation